simonw/til/hacker-news/recent-comments.md

 ## Loading that into Datasette Lite

 I'm going to use [Datasette Lite](https://lite.datasette.io/), my build of Datasette running directly in the browser using Python compiled to WebAssembly.
+More on [how that works here](https://simonwillison.net/2022/May/4/datasette-lite/).

 This is possible because the Algolia API returns JSON with a `access-control-allow-origin: *` CORS header, allowing that data to be loaded by other web applications running on different domains.